neilvyas/comprehension/README.md

 ######Influencers
 Of course, [d3js](http://d3js.org/) is a primary influence; I haven't been using it for long, but I love its flexibility and its idioms, like `joins`, `scales`, `transitions`, and the like.

+[Seaborn](http://stanford.edu/~mwaskom/software/seaborn/) because of its sensible deafults and ease of use for statistical data visualization.

 The very interesting and very early [holoviews](http://ioam.github.io/holoviews/) was the first instance I saw of a library that treated plotting objects as first-class and encouraged composition to build up complex visualizations.

 * * *